 These are companies where you can take a cheque and exchange it for money.
-You will be charged a fee for this service.
+You will be charged a fee.

 This is a way of borrowing, similar to hire purchase.
 You buy goods on credit and pay for them in instalments.
 Usually, you won't actually own the goods until you've made the last payment.
 If you fall behind with the payments, the credit lender may be able to take the goods back (repossess them).

-A consolidation loan is a single loan which can be used to pay off all your debts and leave you with one monthly payment to this loan.
+A consolidation loan is a single loan that can be used to pay off all your debts and leave you with one monthly payment to this loan.